Statistical Analysis of Data Repeatability Measures

 where we still define $ICC = \textrm{var}(\mu_i) / (\textrm{var}(\mu_i) + \textrm{var}(e_{it}))$, but now $\textrm{var}(e_{it}) = (\exp(\sigma^2) - 1) \cdot \exp(\sigma^2)$.
 Note that the relation between discriminability and ICC does not hold in this setting.

-For $1$,$000$ iterations, estimates of discriminability (using $\Tilde{D}$ in the Equation \ref{eq:est_new1}), the rank sum estimator ($\hat{D}_{rs}$ in Equation \ref{eq:est_RS}), estimations of ICC using one-way ANOVA, estimations of the fingerprint index (using $\hat F_{index}$ in the Equation \ref{eq:est_fi}) were recorded and compared to their theoretical true values (for discriminability and ICC) or its simulated average value (for the fingerprint index, with $10$,$000$ simulations).

-Within each iteration, we also conduct permutation tests against exchangeability, each with $200$ Monte Carlo simulations, using the aforementioned types estimators.
+For $1$,$000$ iterations, estimates of discriminability (using $\Tilde{D}$ in the Equation \ref{eq:est_new1}), the rank sum estimator ($\hat{D}_{rs}$ in Equation \ref{eq:est_RS}), estimations of ICC using one-way ANOVA, estimations of the fingerprint index (using $\hat F_{index}$ in Section \ref{sec:fpt}) were recorded and compared to their theoretical true values (for discriminability and ICC) or its simulated average value (for the fingerprint index, with $10$,$000$ simulations).
+Within each iteration, we also conducted permutation tests against exchangeability, each with $1,000$ Monte Carlo simulations, using the same estimators.
 F-tests using the ICC F-statistics were also conducted.
 The proportion of rejections (power curves) by iterations were plotted.

-When the parametric assumption is satisfied, all estimators are distributed around their true values (Figure \ref{fig:anova}).
-Note that the distribution of the fingerprint index is skewed.
+As expected, when the parametric assumption is satisfied, all estimators are distributed around their true values (Figure \ref{fig:anova}).
+However, the distribution of the fingerprint index is skewed.
 In addition, a higher fingerprinting index estimation with fewer subjects does not imply better repeatability, compared the lower estimation with more subjects.
-Of note, the true ICC and discriminability remain constant as sample size increases in the simulation setup.
-Thus, insofar as these measures summarize repeatability, this emphasizes that the fingerprint index is not directly comparable across sample sizes.
-In terms of the testing power, as we expected, tests using statistics associated with the ICC produce higher power, as the Gaussian model is correctly specified.
+Of note, the true ICC and discriminability remain constant as the sample size increases.
+Thus, this reinforces the theoretical intuition that the fingerprint index is not directly comparable across sample sizes.
+In terms of hypothesis testing power, tests using statistics associated with the ICC produce higher power, if the Gaussian model is correctly specified.
 The discriminability estimator using the whole combined ranking matrix shows slight advantage in power compared to the rank sum estimator, which only uses rank sums within a submatrix of the combined distance matrix.
 Lastly, switching to fingerprinting results in a loss in testing power.